This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Key facts

-In 2016, Mr Woodford co-founded WIM as an investment management firm and it took over management of the WEIF, an open ended UCITS fund.
+In 2016, Mr Woodford co-founded WIM as an investment management firm and it took over management of the WEIF, an open ended undertaking for collective investment in transferable securities fund.
 Mr Woodford held a number roles within WIM including head of investment management and lead fund manager for the WEIF and the designated risk owner for all investment risks associated with WIM’s funds including liquidity risk.
 He was also approved to perform controlled functions (CF1 (director) and CF30 (customer)).

-A third-party entity acted as the WEIF’s authorised corporate director (ACD) responsible for managing and administering the WEIF in accordance with FCA rules (in the COLL sourcebook).
+A third-party entity acted as the WEIF’s ACD responsible for managing and administering the WEIF in accordance with FCA rules (in the collective investment schemes sourcebook).

 The investment management agreement between WIM and its ACD included provisions under which WIM agreed: (i) to be responsible for ensuring the fund was managed in accordance with certain regulatory requirements and with reasonable care and skill; and (ii) to consider the liquidity profile of the assets in the fund.